 Scope of the study

-The study delves into the intricacies of the Sovereign Indigenous Loan Systems Theory, with a primary focus on government-backed loan systems specifically tailored for Indigenous communities.
+The study delves into the intricacies of the Sovereign Indigenous Loan Systems Theory, primarily focusing on government-backed loan systems specifically tailored for Indigenous communities.

 Relevance of the study